a-eladawy/Xinput-Emulator-Written-by-AI/README.md

 This project's code is fully written by AI.
-It's a simple loop using 'if statements' to monitor your keyboard inputs (keys defined in the file), and 'presses' Xbox controller buttons in response.
+It's a simple loop that uses 'if statements' to monitor your keyboard inputs (keys defined in the file), and 'presses' Xbox controller buttons in response.

 **Mapping**